 You can find rankings of Entrepreneurial Studies programs with the highest starting salaries below.
 Our ranking methodology uses Entrepreneurial Studies specific starting and mid-career salaries of graduates from each college to generate a list of the best.

 Searching for the very best?
 Check out Brown University in order to pursue an education in Entrepreneurial Studies.
-Brown University entrepreneurial studies majors make 32.2% more than the average entrepreneurship grad.
+Graduates of the Entrepreneurship program make an average of $47,107 in the first five years of working and $117,342 after their first five years of working.
 Situated in Providence, Rhode Island, this school is a logical choice for students who enjoy the thrills of a large city.

 Carnegie Mellon University is a great decision for individuals interested in an Entrepreneurial Studies major.
 Students from the Entrepreneurial Studies major at Carnegie Mellon University get 22.9% more than the standard college grad with the same degree.
 Based in Pittsburgh, Pennsylvania, this institution is a very good option for students who enjoy the thrill of a significant city.